homma/docs/lem/issues-02s.md

 It seems that the problem occurs when it is called inside of Lem.

-The latency can be avoided by passing the command as list.
+The latency can be avoided by passing the command as a list.

 ````lisp
 (time (uiop:run-program '("date") :output :string))